tstatler/doctools/guides/node/native_apps/readme.md

 ## Viewing Custom Services in Dashboard

 Once your native application has made a Node.ACS service request, you can use Dashboard to view the association between the application and the service.
-Specifically, you can see which custom services are being used by a specific native application, as well as
+You can see which custom services are being used by a specific native application, get memory usage and CPU load data for each service, as well as view logs and metrics for individual service calls, such as response time, container ID, and IP addresses of connecting clients.

 **To view the custom services being used by an application in Dashboard**:

 1. Select the application from the Dashboard apps menu.
-2. Select Cloud > Custom Services to view a table of custom Node.ACS services used by the application:
+2. Select Cloud > Custom Services to view a table of custom Node.ACS services used by the application.
+	Each row in the table contains the following fields:

+	* Status &mdash; Either running (green) or stopped (red).
+	* Service name
+	* Service URL
+	* Date service was created
+	* Date service was last published

 	{@img services_used_by_app.png}
-3. Click a service name in the table to view its details, including:
+3. Click a service name in the table to view the following additional data for the selected time period:

- 	* Service name, URL and status (running or stopped)
- 	* Number of API calls made to the service for the selected time period
+ 	* Total API made to the service, and a time series graph of the number of API calls
- 	* Number of containers in which the service is running
- 	* CPU load and memory usage
+ 	* Total CPU load and memory usage for all containers, and the same data for each container (server)
-	* List of applications using the service
+	* Number of containers in which the service is running and their container IDs.

 	{@img connected_apps.png}

-4. Click the **Logs** tab to view details for individual HTTP service calls, including:
+4. Click the **Logs** tab to view details for individual service calls, including:
 	* Service endpoint URL
 	* Response time
-	* IP address of calling client
+	* IP address of connecting client
 	* Container ID
-	* Date and time of call
+	* Date and time of service call
 	{@img service_logs.png}